aharley/pips/README.md

 ../flyingthings/frames_cleanpass_webp/
 ```

 Once you have the flows and masks, you can run `python link_flt3d_traj.py`.
-This will create 80G of trajectory data into:
+This will put 80G of trajectory data into:
 ```
 ../flyingthings/trajs_ad/
 ```

 In parallel, you can run `python make_occlusions.py`.
-This will create 537M of occlusion data into:
+This will put 537M of occlusion data into:

 ```
 ../flyingthings/occluders_al
 ```

-This data will be loaded and joined with corresponding rgb by `flyingthingsdataset.py` when training and testing.
+This data will be loaded and joined with corresponding rgb by the `FlyingThingsDataset` class in `flyingthingsdataset.py`, when training and testing.

-The suffixes "ad" and "al" are version counters.
+(The suffixes "ad" and "al" are version counters.)

 ### Citation